Trump-Orban Meeting is Chance for US to Defend Hungary’s Embattled Freedoms

 Like his counterpart in the Kremlin, Orban is virtually insulated from public criticism of his policies or information about their ill effects.

 In recent months, Orban’s government has broadened his targets from organizations that criticize him to average Hungarians.
-The capital Budapest is replete with video cameras and, following a 2018 law, their contents are stored in government database where they are accessible to security services and vulnerable to hacking.
+The capital Budapest is replete with video cameras and, following a 2018 law, their contents are stored in a government database where they are accessible to security services and vulnerable to hacking.
 The law builds on an earlier measure that allows authorities to surveil almost anyone in the country without reasonable suspicion or a judge’s warrant.

 United States and Hungary